samruddhikhandale/vscs-in-codespaces/README.md

 ## Running the Frontend and Backend Services
 :warning: Warning: Launching Frontend + Backend services only works in desktop Codespaces (in the VS Code extension).
 The bug in web Codespaces is being tracked here [#1836](https://github.com/microsoft/vssaas-planning/issues/1836)

+:warning: Warning: Ngrok is not currently configured in this Codespace, so you should use your devstamp tunnel Azure Relay url instead, which you can set up using the instructions [here](https://github.com/microsoft/vssaas-planning/wiki/Integrated-Devstamp-Tunnel)
 1. A CEDev directory will have been generated automatically for your appsettings.json.
 Run the following commands in the VS Code terminal
 ```
 cd ~/CEDev